Heterogeneous Graph Neural Network on Semantic Tree: Methodology

 \subsubsection{Semantic Tree Construction}

 We can construct a semantic tree $T_O$ for node type $O$ with tree nodes $\{C_P, \forall P \in \mathcal{P}^k\}$. $C_{init}$ is the root node and a non-root node $C_{R_1R_2 \cdots R_l}$ represents the metapath from the root node $C_{init}$ to itself via relation edges $R_1R_2 \cdots R_l$.
 The parent of all 1-hop tree nodes $C_{R_1}$ is $C_{init}$, which are at depth 1 of $T_O$.
 Starting from depth 2, $C_{R_1R_2 \cdots R_l}$ is connected with its parent node $C_{R_1R_2 \cdots R_{l-1}}$ via edge $R_l$.
-By constructing the semantic tree, the hierarchy among metapaths can be captured, which provides the model the structural information of the metapaths, compared to approaches that treat the relationships between metapaths equally.
+By constructing the semantic tree, the hierarchy among metapaths can be captured, which provides the model structural information of the metapaths.
 Moreover, the semantic tree is also used as the underlying data structure for semantic tree aggregation discussed in \cref{sec:tree_agg}, where the metapath features are aggregated following the tree structure in a bottom-up way. \cref{fig:semantic_tree}(c) shows an illustration of the semantic tree for the \textit{Sender} node type.